zxdb/ZXDB/README.md

 ## Getting Started

-Simply download the latest database content, then load it into MySQL/MariaDB.
+Simply download the latest database content, then load it into MySQL/MariaDB:

-You have the following choices:

 * `ZXDB_mysql.sql` - The latest complete ZXDB database script for MySQL/MariaDB.
 That's all you really need!

-* `ZXDB_generic.sql` - Same as above, except without MySQL/MariaDB directives.

 Optionally you can execute one of the provided scripts to convert file `ZXDB_mysql.sql` above to a different RDBMS:

 * `ZXDB_to_SQLServer.ps1` - Powershell script to convert ZXDB into SQL Server compatible T-SQL

 * `ZXDB_to_SQLite.py` - Python script to convert ZXDB into SQLite compatible SQL

+* `ZXDB_to_generic.groovy` - Groovy script to convert ZXDB into a (more) generic SQL

 ## Database model